Refine your search

 In order for your UEF user account to work, all the below conditions have to be met:

-• your study right must be valid (for most Master’s students the study right begins 1 August and for most exchange students 1 September)
+• Your study right must be valid (for most Master’s students the study right begins 1st of August and for most exchange students 2nd of September).

-• registered as an MFA i.e. Multi-Factor Authentication user
+• Registered as an MFA i.e. Multi-Factor Authentication user (done during the first login).

-• In addition, all the Master’s degree students have to be strongly identified by the IT service desk.
-This means that the IT services have checked your passport and identity.
+• In addition, all students have to be strongly identified by the IT Servicedesk.
+This means that the IT Servicedesk have checked your passport and identity, usually via Candour ID.

 Digistartti is a compulsory part of the course Orientation for International Students, 1 ECTS.